Brain Health After 40

 Consider drinking protein shakes to help your muscles regenerate fibers that can get torn while under heavy workload (and by this, we mean heavy exercising).

-Protein shakes aren’t necessary but are recommended for people who want to strengthen their body by intense training.
+Protein shakes aren’t necessary but are recommended for people who want to strengthen their bodies by intense training.

 Carbs are important